So you know how that feels when your golden retriever FINALLY finds “the” spot to crash on YOUR cream linen sofa? Yeah. Mine too.

 #4: The Rattan Pet Sofa That Makes Your Living Room Look Like a Pinterest Board

-The rattan frame comes in a weathered gray finish with a scalloped high back and rolled arms — real furniture, just scaled down.
-The tan canvas bolster cushion drops right inside, giving your pup something to sink into.
+this rattan frame comes in a weathered gray finish with a scalloped high back and rolled arms for that real furniture touch!
+The tan canvas bolster cushion is for your pup to sit on.

-Swap the stock cushion for a performance linen cover in a neutral — it blends with more decor styles and wipes clean in seconds.
-That’s the real payoff: your dog stays cozy, your room stays pretty, and cleanup takes zero effort.
+And ditch the stock cushion for a cover in a performance linen, which is neutral enough to be used with more decor styles and wipes clean in seconds.
+That way, your dog stays cozy, and your room stays pretty, and cleanup takes zero effort.

 📸 Photo credit: Instagram @eyely.home